 All images displayed on this blog are taken by myself or Hollie Reid unless credited with linked to the source, or provided by press.
 If I have missed any out and you notice it please let me know.

-Disclosure - We occasionally use affiliated links on this blog.
+Disclosure - We occasionally use affiliate + sponsored links on this blog.
 Any content that has been sponsored will be clearly labelled below the article.
 Any gifted items will be marked as c/o for their first feature, with the company credited.
 Both of these things help with the upkeep and running of Buckets & Spades.
-Without certain Sponsors + partners we couldn't dedicate as much time to running this blog.
+Without certain Sponsors + Partners we couldn't dedicate as much time to running this blog.